 Whitney Buchanan is an American analyst and commentator on gender issues and Middle East affairs.

-She is currently based in Germany and has frequently traveled to the Middle East and North Africa (MENA), and areas of Sub-saharan Africa, to perform research since 2009.
+She is currently based in Germany and has worked in the Middle East and North Africa (MENA), and areas of Sub-saharan Africa, since 2009.

 More specifically, Whitney focuses on Muslim-Christian understanding, U.S. policies and relations with the MENA, as well as women’s empowerment in the United States and throughout the MENA region.